pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/commit.md

 ## Definition

-In Pachyderm, commits are atomic operations that **snapshot and preserve the state of the files and directories across repositories** at a point in time.
-A commit contains **sub-commits** in each repository it includes.
-These sub-commits are more like Git commits, recording the state of a single repository's file system.
+In Pachyderm, commits are atomic operations that **snapshot and preserve the state of the files and directories in a repository** at a point in time.
-Unlike Git commits, however, Pachyderm sub-commits are centralized and transactional.
+Unlike Git commits, Pachyderm commits are centralized and transactional.
 You can start a commit by running the `pachctl start commit` command with reference to a specific repository.
-At this point, sub-commits in all downstream repositories are also added to the commit, waiting on input data.
 After you're done making changes to the repository (`put file`, `delete file`, ...), you can finish your modifications by running the `pachctl finish commit` command.
-This command saves your changes and closes that repository's sub-commit, indicating the data is ready for processing by downstream pipelines.
+This command saves your changes and closes that repository's commit, indicating the data is ready for processing by downstream pipelines.

 !!!
 Warning